Confréries – The Brother and Sisterhoods that Promote and Defend the Foods and Wines of France.

 Confrérie Mondiale De L'Omelette Géante De Malmédy-

-Confrérie Mondiale De L'Omelette Géante De Malmédy - The worldwide Brotherhood and Sisterhood of the Giant Omelet of Malmédy.
-This Belgium confrérie began with French members and now has associated brotherhoods in the USA, Canada, and France.
-It has taken upon itself a large and necessary task to cook a giant omelet of at least 10,000 eggs in a pan that is 4 meters (13 feet) in diameter for thousands of people every August 14th and 15th in Malmédy, Belgium.
+Confrérie Mondiale de l'Omelette Géante de Malmédy – The Worldwide Brotherhood and Sisterhood of the Giant Omelet of Malmédy.
+This Belgian confrérie began with French members and now has associated brotherhoods in the USA, Canada, and France.
+It has taken upon itself the large and necessary task of cooking a giant omelet of at least 10,000 eggs in a pan four meters (13 feet) in diameter for thousands of people every August 14th and 15th in Malmédy, Belgium.
 Well, someone has to do it!
-The Belgians who make over 600 different beers naturally handle well a job like this.
+The Belgians, who make over 600 different beers, naturally handle a job like this well.

-The Confrérie Mondiale De L'Omelette Géante De Malmédy French language website:
+The Confrérie Mondiale De L'Omelette Géante De Malmédy website:

 Making the l'Omelette Géante de Malmedy